shsagir/play-area-sync/docs/about-domains.md

 ### Wildcard domains

-Do you want to route all requests for all possible subdomains to your fortrabbit App (`*.mydomain.com`)?
-That is possible, but for security reasons we'll need to verify that you own the domain.
+Do you want to route all requests for all possible subdomains to your fortrabbit App like so `[[*.your-domain.com]]`?
+That is possible.

+#### Wildcard domain use cases

+Some domain providers promote wildcard domains as the save and easy catch-all solution.
+With fortrabbit you should use a wildcard domain solely for the purpose when there is really any number of addresses that change dynamically.
+Imagine a social network App where your users will have `[[user]].[[your-domain.com]]` addresses.

+#### Wildcard domain limitations

+For security reasons we'll need to verify that you own the domain.
+You will need to verify an e-mail send to this domain.
+We do not provide [TLS free](/tls) for wildcard domains, you need to book [TLS custom](/tls-custom) in order to have https on your wildcard domain.

 ## Changing the default domain